-Review lists of common interview questions, jot down responses, then practice in front of a mirror, with a friend, or using Big Interview.
-After you've practiced a few times, schedule a mock interview with an advisor in the Academic Advising & Career Development office.
+Review lists of common interview questions, jot down responses, then practice in front of a mirror or with a video recorder.
+After you've taken a few practice runs, schedule a mock interview with an advisor in the Academic & Career Services office.
 We can help you polish your interview skills.

 Questions usually start out pretty general.
 Once the employer gets to know a few basics, the questions become more specific, asking about your education, your experience, and your abilities.
-Turn to Resource 2 - Common Interview Questions, at the end of this packet.
+Turn to Common Interview Questions, Resource 1, at the end of this packet.
 This resource lists common questions and reasons employers ask them.
 It also includes sample "Effective" and "Ineffective" responses.

 Toward the end of the interview you, as an applicant, will usually be given an opportunity to ask questions, too.
 Always have several questions prepared; this shows your sincere interest in the position, as well as your understanding of the interview process.

 When you are comfortable with these general questions, research online to find questions relevant to the types of jobs for which you will be interviewing.